malenehj/MLOps_g22_2024/reports/README.md

 > *We used a simple argparser, that worked in the following way: python my_script.py --lr 1e-3 --batch_size 25*
 >
 >
-Answer:

 We used Hydra and different .yaml config files for our experiments.
 To integrate it we added the hydra decorator in our train_model.py file that is referencing the main config file.
+We also added the possible logging with weights and biases into our train_config.yaml file.
+One can choose by setting the ‘USE_WANDB’ value to ‘true’ of ‘false’.

 To alter the values before running the experiment one can either change the .yaml file itself or replace them inside the function by calling config.PARAMETER_NAME.
 This allows to change the hyperparameters from command line by adding them to run command as in the example:

 `python train_model.py train.lr = 0.001 train.train_batch_sizes=64`